10:05am

 I’m not immediately taking new clients.

-Join the waitlist.
-Meanwhile, I’ll send you info about persuasion, motivation, and influence.
+But if you join the waitlist, I’ll send you info about persuasion, motivation, and influence.

 Hey, I use Mailchimp.
-By clicking [Subscribe Now], you acknowledge that your information will be transferred to Mailchimp for processing.
+By submitting your info, you acknowledge that it will be transferred to Mailchimp.
 Learn more about Mailchimp’s privacy practices here.